Zhu-Yifan/OEAS895/README.md

 ## Description

-This repository contains homework/exercises from the course <OEAS 895: Advanced Data Science Techniques in Ocean, Earth and Environmental Sciences>.
+This repository contains homework/exercises from the course <OEAS 895: Advanced Data Science Techniques in Ocean, Earth and Environmental Sciences> in Spring 2023.

-3 credits, Spring 2023

 Instructor: Dr. Sophie Clayton